kaykuhl/100-days-of-code/log.md

 ![MySQL database for the fostering website](https://i.ibb.co/Jv5rs0G/8-16-2020.png)

 **Thoughts:** I love databases.
 I am not quite an expert, but I find them fun to play around with.
 Also, you may note that I have a few skipped days, but it is just a lot right now with starting my new job and a few other personal things in my life.
 HOWEVER, I don't want to give up because this challenge is very motivating for me to work on personal projects.
 So, I am allowing myself grace if I miss a few days.
 I am putting my new job as a #1 priority, and in order to do well, I need to be taking care of myself and getting enough sleep.
 And some days, I have more time than others.
 Like today, I spent 3-4 hours on this project.

+### Day 22: August 18th, 2020
+**Today's Progress**: Because I am done with my Mars API App, I started a new project!
+I am creating a react app to be used for medidation and motivation.
+Today I set up my React App and GitHub Repo for my project and started thinking about how I am going to build this app.

+**Thoughts:**  I am just builiding something that I would like myself, where it allows for a mini-meditation (or guided breathing session) and somehow give some daily inspiration or gratitude prompts.
+This is ideally something that you could do in the morning or before bed to clear your mind and get some motivation/inpiration if needed.
+I decided to build this in React since I am most familiar with this framework and would like to just keep exploring the different things you can do with it.